pitkana/advent-of-code-2024/README.md

 the characters on its opposite diagonals match either ('M', 'S') or ('S', 'M').

 Neither of the helper functions is particularly clean, but they do their jobs efficiently.

+### Day 5
+For both puzzles I used custom orderings.

+In puzzle 1 I simply checked if the update was sorted according to the rules, and summed up the middle pages for the updates which were.

+In puzzle 2 I checked if it wasn't, and used sort_by to sort it if so, then took the sum of the middle pages just like puzzle 1.